NBCU Declines to Renew iTunes Contract

 In a statement released Friday, Apple says that NBC wanted "more than double the wholesale price" for each episode, which would have pushed the retail price of each episode to $4.99.

-Apple also announced that it will not feature any of NBC’s upcoming fall shows in the iTunes store, as they would have to stop selling them halfway through the season when the contract ends.
+Apple also announced that they will not feature any of NBC's upcoming Fall shows in the iTunes store, as it would have to stop selling them halfway through the season when the contract ends.

-NBCU content, including broadcast shows Heroes and The Office, accounts for more than a third of all video downloads on iTunes, according to estimates.
+The decision was first reported Friday in The New York Times, which noted that NBCU content, including broadcast shows Heroes and The Office, accounts for some 40 percent of all video downloads on iTunes.
 The Office has been featured on advertising for the iPhone and iTunes, and has consistently been one of the most downloaded shows at the online store.

-“We are disappointed to see NBC leave iTunes because we would not agree to their dramatic price increase,” said Eddy Cue, Apple’s vice president of iTunes.
+“We are disappointed to see NBC leave iTunes because we would not agree to their dramatic price increase,” said Eddy Cue, Apple’s vice president of iTunes, in a statement responding to NBC's decision.
 “We hope they will change their minds and offer their TV shows to the tens of millions of iTunes customers.”

 The television industry's top news stories, analysis and blogs of the day.